-Alyssa Cassidy joined the lab in 2018, working with graduate student Nicole Berry on the effects of UV radiation on mosquito larvae.
-She spent the summer at the Lacawac Sanctuary and Biological Field Station assisting with experiments and routine sampling as part of a long-term research grant.
+Alyssa Cassidy, who joined the lab in 2018, works with graduate student Nicole Berry on the effects of UV radiation on mosquito larvae.
+She spent the last two summers at the Lacawac Sanctuary and Biological Field Station assisting with routine sampling as part of a long-term research grant.
+In 2019, Alyssa earned a Undergraduate Summer Scholar (USS) Award to conduct an independent research project on the effects of different types of shading on mosquito larvae survival.

 PAST UNDERGRADUATE RESEARCHERS